ncredinburgh/JavaForSmallTeams/specifics/100_know_how_to_implement_hashcode_and_equals.md

 }
 ```

 The brevity of these implementations is attractive, but their performance is measurably poor compared to all the implementations discussed so far.
-If you are confident that you will pick up real performance bottlenecks with testing and profiling then using these as initial placeholder implementations may be a reasonable approach, but in general we suggest you avoid them.
+If you are confident that you will not pick up real performance bottlenecks with testing and profiling then using these as initial placeholder implementations may be a reasonable approach, but in general we suggest you avoid them.

 ### Code Generators